aj-bhagat/MEAN-stack-CRUD-Operations/README.md

 # MEAN-stack-CRUD-Operations
 This is a Simple MEAN Stack Demo Project Showing CRUD Operations Insert Update Delete and Read.

-Before Running this project install npm packages using 'npm install' command from both Angular and NodeJS Project Folder
+Before Running this project install npm packages using 'npm install' command from both Angular and NodeJS Project Folder.

 **Screenshot**